Office of International Programs, MH 148

 European Educational Environment

 Your child will be studying in a different educational system at University College Cork.
-European universities do not give as many tests during a semester and final examinations can be written or oral.
+The European system gives students a great opportunity to structure their own workload, free of the burden of quizzes and midterms, which is the complete opposite of American education on the undergraduate level.
+For example, European universities do not give as many tests during a semester.
+In many cases, there may be only one test for a course, which is usually the final examination.
+If a student does well on the final examination, this is the grade earned in the course.
+However, the reverse is true as well.
 Extra credit assignments are not given to students to increase a grade neither is class participation taken into consideration in a European university.

 Students will experience a European-style educational system, very different from Loyola.
 Students will be expected to enroll in anywhere from four to six courses worth thirty Irish credits for a semester, which is a full-time load at UCC.
 This is the equivalent of fifteen Loyola credits or five courses.
 Registration will take once the student arrives abroad; there is no pre-registration.
 It is recommended that students prepare in advance for their time abroad by having as many course options as possible.
 Students with double majors or students with majors and minors may have difficulty finding enough course options for abroad.
 If students still choose to study abroad under these circumstances, parents need to be aware their son or daughter may have to take summer courses and/or sixth courses to keep them on track for graduation.